In the following section you will learn about ordinary courts in civil and criminal matters in Austria.

 From the start of 2013 the number of district courts was gradually reduced, by amalgamating district courts in Upper Austria, Lower Austria and Styria, and since 1 July 2014 it has stood at 116.
-A further reduction has already been decided upon for 1 July 2016, when only 115 district courts will remain.
+For the second half of 2017 and for 2018 and 2019 further changes have already been imposed in the structure of the district courts, which has led to the number of district courts being reduced by three.

 Prosecutor’s offices exist to uphold the public interest in criminal matters; there are: